thuhcsi/NeuCoSVC/README.md

 We would like to express our gratitude to the authors of kNN-VC and WavLM for sharing their codebases.
 Their contributions have been instrumental in the development of our project.

 ## Citation

+If this repo is helpful with your research or projects, please kindly star our repo and cite our paper as follows:

 ```bibtex
 @misc{sha2023neural,